What’s The Best Thing To Do With A Large Inheritance?

 • Formalize any agreements before agreeing to a co-ownership situation with family

 Selling an inherited home is typically the cleanest way to go, but it’s not right for everyone.
 Depending on family dynamics, owning a home with relatives may not work out, and a buyout may not make financial sense.
-Discuss your situation with your financial advisor.
+Discuss your situation with your wealth management advisor.

-What’s the best thing to do with inherited money?
+What’s the best thing to do with a large inheritance?

 Deciding what to do with an inheritance is a big, often emotional, decision.
 Unfortunately, there are usually also time constraints to be aware of.
 Further, any action (or inaction) taken may not be reversible.
-As tempting as it may be to use an inheritance to buy a home or buy a car, it’s important to consider the alternatives for a sudden, one-time windfall.
+As tempting as it may be to use a lump sum to buy a home or buy a car, it’s important to consider the alternatives for a sudden, one-time windfall.

 If you need help managing sudden wealth from an inheritance, please contact us today to schedule a consultation.